 If you're looking for the best Samsung gaming monitor with an ultrawide format, then check out the Samsung Odyssey OLED G8/G85SB S34BG85.
 It's another QD-OLED monitor, so it has fantastic picture quality and performance, and the ultrawide screen provides a more immersive viewing experience.
 Although it has a lower refresh rate than both the Samsung Odyssey OLED G6/G60SD S27DG60 and the Samsung Odyssey OLED G8/G80SD S32DG80, its 175Hz refresh rate is still good enough for most gamers, and motion looks sharp thanks to its near-instantaneous response time.
 Like the G80SD, it even has Tizen OS built-in.

-Samsung makes a variety ultrawides, and if you want something even bigger, the Samsung Odyssey OLED G9/G95SC S49CG95 is a great super ultrawide display.
+Samsung makes a variety ultrawides, but if you want something even bigger, the Samsung Odyssey OLED G9/G95SC S49CG95 is a great super ultrawide display.
 This is even wider than the G85SB and it also has a QD-OLED display for premium picture quality, but the main advantage of getting it is its 240Hz refresh rate.
 With so many ultrawide options available, it can be hard to choose which one to get, but if you don't have the space for a super ultrawide, you'll be happy with the smaller and cheaper G85SB.

 Besides that, this monitor has a 240Hz refresh rate with effective motion handling at high refresh rates, so fast-moving objects look quite crisp.
 However, it has a slow response time at 60Hz, leading to motion blur.
 It has a 1440p resolution, but if you want something with a higher resolution, the Samsung Odyssey Neo G7 S32BG75 is a great 4k option that you can find for a similar price when it goes on sale.
 It's worth getting if you do, as it has Mini LED backlighting for better picture quality, but it has a lower 165Hz refresh rate than the G6.